 The total funding includes $45 million for participating universities to partner with Commonwealth Scientific and Industrial Research Organisation (CSIRO), to access specialist equipment and expertise to support delivery of their projects and boost their research translation and commercialisation capabilities at speed.

 About the Program

-The Trailblazer Universities Program will be comprised of a select group of universities with dedicated investment to accelerate Australia’s innovation agenda at-speed and at-scale.
+The Trailblazer Universities Program will be comprised of a select group of six universities with dedicated investment to accelerate Australia’s innovation agenda at-speed and at-scale.
 Participating universities will demonstrate: